Great Lakes–St. Lawrence Lowlands: Ecozones and regions

 The extent of the Great Lakes-St. Lawrence Lowlands physiographic region, as defined by Geological Survey of Canada, differs from the boundaries of ecozones defined by the Canadian Council on Ecological Areas (CCEA) and the World Wildlife Fund (WWF), for example.
 Statistics Canada described the St. Lawrence Lowlands as a densely populated 41,770 km2 ecoregion in Quebec and Ontario, with the St. Lawrence River flowing through the middle and included cities such as Ottawa–Gatineau, Montréal, Trois-Rivières and Québec in this ecoregion.
 StatsCan said that, by 2006, 80 percent of the St. Lawrence Lowlands were covered by forests and cropland.
 The ecoregion produced 38.5 percent of Canada's total corn cropland, 22.6 percent of Canada's maple tree taps, 23.6 percent of the "Canadian pig population and 32.9 percent of Canadian dairy cows".

 The Great Lakes–St. Lawrence Lowlands terrestrial region overlaps with Mixedwood Plains Ecozone, the smallest of Canada's fifteen terrestrial ecozones.
 The Canadian Shield the largest of the ecozones overlaps with the boreal forest terrestrial ecozone in the Mixedwood Plains Ecozone.
 The triangular area between three of the Great Lakes—Lake Huron, Lake Erie, and Lake Ontario and the area along the St. Lawrence River are part of the Mixedwood Plains Ecozone.

 Because of its "rich fertile soils", relatively mild climate, and extensive waterways, the Mixedwood Plains Ecozone, is one of the "most productive ecozones in Canada".
 The ecozone extends along the St. Lawrence shoreline to Quebec City.
 It represents the "most populous and prosperous terrestrial ecozone". and is home to nearly half of Canada's population, including its two largest cities, Toronto, Ontario and Montreal, Quebec.

 The World Wildlife Fund (WWF) describes the Great Lakes-St. Lawrence River lowlands as the Eastern Great Lakes lowland forests ecoregion.
 The lowland forest area stretches across the lowlands of the American states of New York and Vermont, and the Canadian provinces of Ontario and Quebec.
-The New York and Vermont lowlands surround the Adirondack Mountainss.
+The New York and Vermont lowlands surround the Adirondack Mountains.
 The Quebec lowlands are along the St. Lawrence River.
 The lowlands in southern Ontario stretch between Lake Ontario and the Georgian Bay/Lake Huron region.